Helen of Troy: Prehistoric and mythological context

 Helen first appears in the poems of Homer, after which she became a popular figure in Greek literature.
 These works are set in the final years of the Age of Heroes, a mythological era which features prominently in the Greek mythological canon.
 Because the Homeric poems are known to have been transmitted orally before being written down, some scholars speculate that such stories were passed down from earlier Mycenaean Greek tradition, and that the Age of Heroes may itself reflect a mythologized memory of that era.

 Recent archaeological excavations in Greece suggest that modern-day Laconia was a distinct territory in the Late Bronze Age, while the poets narrated that it was a rich kingdom.
 Archaeologists have unsuccessfully looked for a Mycenaean palatial complex buried beneath present-day Sparta.
 Modern findings suggest the area around Menelaion in the southern part of the Eurotas valley seems to have been the center of Mycenaean Laconia.

 Family

 Helen and Menelaus had a daughter, Hermione.
 Hesiod says she was "a child unlooked for," and Homer writes she was Helen's first and only child.
 Different sources say she was also the mother of one or more sons, named Aethiolas, Nicostratus, Megapenthes and Pleisthenes.
 Still, according to others, these were instead illegitimate children of Menelaus and various lovers.

-According to other sources that also contradict Homer, Helen and Paris had three sons — Bunomus, Aganus, Idaeus — and a daughter whom Helen named after herself after winning the game contest against Paris.
-Dictys Cretensis claims that the three sons died during the Trojan War when an earthquake caused the roof of the room where they slept to collapse.
-However, he mentions among them Corythus instead of Aganus.
+According to other sources that also contradict Homer, Helen and Paris had four sons—Corythus, Bunomus, Aganus and Idaeus—and a daughter whom Helen named after herself after winning the game contest against Paris.
+Dictys Cretensis claims that Corythus, Bunomus and Idaeus died during the Trojan War when an earthquake caused the roof of the room where they slept to collapse.
 Helen's daughter by Paris was reportedly killed by her own grandmother, Hecuba, during the fall of Troy.